fpgadeveloper/ethernet-fmc-max-throughput/README.md

 This project is used for testing the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") at maximum throughput.
-The design contains 4 AXI Ethernet blocks and 4 hardware traffic generators/checkers.
-The traffic generators will both generate Ethernet frames and check received frames for bit errors.
+The design contains 4 AXI Ethernet blocks and 4 hardware traffic generators.
 The transmitted frames contain fixed destination and source MAC addresses, the Ethertype, a payload of random data and the FCS checksum.

 ![Ethernet FMC Max Throughput Test design](http://ethernetfmc.com/wp-content/uploads/2014/10/qgige_max_throughput.png "Ethernet FMC Max Throughput Test design")

-### Build instructions
+## Build instructions

 To use the sources in this repository, please follow these steps:

+### Windows users

 1. Download the repo as a zip file and extract the files to a directory on your hard drive --OR-- Git users: clone the repo to your hard drive